-Unnamed sources policy for CD Media, news you need to know RIGHT NOW in the U.S. and in high-interest regions around the world.
+Unnamed sources policy for CDM, news you need to know RIGHT NOW in the U.S. and in high-interest regions around the world.

 We use confidential sources sparingly to provide important information that cannot be obtained through on-the-record sources.
 Reporters should disclose the identity of unnamed sources to at least one editor.

 We always assume that government snoops, law enforcement or hackers might access our regular communication channels when we grant confidentiality to a source.
 We should use technology such as encryption software or “burner” cell phones to protect confidentiality.
 We don’t approach sources or start interviews with an offer of confidentiality.
 We presume that every interview is on the record until a source requests confidentiality.